interactive essay · draft

 What are the dynamics of learning in recurrent networks?

-A neuroscientist's everyday network model has memory: a recurrent population $h_t \in \mathbb{R}^n$ driven by a scalar input $x_t$ and read out as a scalar $y_t$,
+A neuroscientist's everyday network model has recurrence.
+Take a recurrent population $h_t \in \mathbb{R}^n$ driven by a scalar input $x_t$ and read out as a scalar $y_t$,

 $$h_{t+1} = W h_t + b\, x_t, \qquad y_t = c^\top h_t.$$